halcyonseeker/dotfiles/README.md

 symlink is required:

     ln -s ~/.config/emacs ~/.emacs.d

-Emacs is the ideal environment for working with text, however it has some limitations that force some major modes to rely on external programs.
-I end up building these (mu4e and telega) from source in order to keep up with their slow release cycle on FreeBSD.

 In order to reduce startup times and keep a nice, multi-headed, cache of things I'm working on I like to start an Emacs daemon at login and